emacs-mirror/emacs/mps/manual/source/topic/error.rst

 ---------

-The MPS has three behaviours with respect to internal checking and :term:`telemetry`, which need to be selected at compile time, by defining one of the following preprocessor constants.
-(If none is specified then :c:macro:`CONFIG_VAR_HOT` is the default.)
+The MPS has three behaviours with respect to internal checking and :ref:`telemetry <topic-telemetry>`, which need to be selected at compile time, by defining one of the following preprocessor constants.
+If none is specified then :c:macro:`CONFIG_VAR_HOT` is the default.

 .. c:macro:: CONFIG_VAR_COOL